Banking Crisis: 2023 Q1 Client Letter

 Greetings from World HQ in Memphis.

 Lots going on in the financial world....enough to necessitate the "pop-up" note I sent you previously about the recent banking crisis.
-I will have a few more words about banks in the video to accompany this letter.
-Before that, a few points for you:
+I have a few more words about banks in the video above to accompany this letter.
+Also, a few points for you:

 First, keeping our eye on the ball - try to be most mindful of those issues upon which you can have a direct impact.
 Currently, please make sure to review your Income Tax Return prior to filing.
 Tax Season is the playoffs for CPAs and a lot of numbers are keyed-in.
 No one is perfect, so please give your return at least a thorough once over, particularly if you are receiving a large unexpected refund or tax bill.
 If you like, the offer is open for us to review your return as well.
 Beyond taxes, try and keep a long-term focus...this mindset will assist in filtering out the ever-louder noise from the various media sources.

 Second, timeless principles.
 Regardless of the inflationary picture, the state of the economy, or whatever else, the "timeless" principles of an Emergency Fund, Spending less than you make, and not overreacting to markets remain firmly in-place.
 These tenets will ALWAYS be in the financial bedrock.
 The steady diet of breaking news with seemingly fracturing impacts on your life and finances will NEVER abate.
 News sources are in the business of selling news, not providing you with advice.
 While I am not suggesting to dismiss everything you hear or read, do consider it in a broader context.
 Today's headlines will gently pass from the front page, to the backpage, and then to the circular file.

 Third, market timing.
 I have heard from a Client or two and also heard it suggested by market pundits that it's currently advisable to "not be in the market".
 Let's unpack that for a minute and spend the most time on this topic.